wp-plugins/wordpress-wiki-plugin/readme.txt

 == Description ==

-WordPress Wiki Lite allows you to transform your WordPress site into a fully functional wiki or add wiki pages to your WordPress blog.
+WordPress Wiki Lite transforms your WordPress website into a fully functional wiki or add wiki pages to your WordPress blog.

 = You can use Wiki lite to create... =
 * A WordPress based Wiki site
-* Multiple Wiki sites on a WordPress MultiSite install - so any user of your site can have their own Wiki site.
+* Multiple Wiki sites on a WordPress MultiSite install - so any user of your site can have their own Wiki.

 = Wiki Pro =
 Wiki lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/wordpress-wiki'>full Wiki plugin</a>.
 This lite version supports creating and editing of Wikis by users who can edit posts in your blog.
-Users can edit wiki from the frontend as well as the Admin Dashboard.
+Users can edit the Wiki from the frontend as well as the Admin Dashboard.

 Our full version includes many more features:

-* **Allow anyone** edit wikis from frontend
+* **Allow anyone** to edit wikis from frontend
-* **Allow anyone from the network** edit wikis
+* **Allow anyone from the network** to edit wikis
-* **Allow site users** edit wikis
+* **Allow site users** to edit wikis

 <a href='http://premium.wpmudev.org/project/wordpress-wiki'>**Upgrade to the full version now &raquo;**</a>